Explore our FAQ for more information about bitcoin and ChainsidePay

-- Going to the page of the POS that you wish to activate;
+- Open the details of the POS you want to activate from the Business Panel;

-- Open the app and scan the QR code that you find in the Business Panel;
+- Open the Chainside POS app and scan the QR code of the POS.

 Receiving bitcoin in your physical store will soon be possible with the mobilePOS.
 The mobilePOS is an app for smartphones and tablets which generates payment orders to direct incoming payments towards you personal account created on the dashboard.